Impact

 Risk and Exploitability

-The CVSS score of 6.5 indicates a moderate severity, and the absence of an EPSS score means the exploitation likelihood is currently unknown.
-The vulnerability is not listed in the CISA KEV catalog, suggesting no known public exploits at this time.
+The CVSS score of 6.5 indicates a moderate severity.
+The EPSS score of < 1% indicates an extremely low likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, meaning no known public exploits.
 The attack vector is network‑based (HTTP) and requires user interaction, so a malicious request must be triggered by a person other than the attacker, limiting widespread automated exploitation.
 Nonetheless, any automated phishing or social‑engineering campaign that encourages a user to hit a specific URL could trigger the flaw.

 OpenCVE Enrichment